 BackupGuard costs as little as $25 a year up to $99 a year.

 It’s worth checking out as there are nearly half a million sites backed up with this plugin.
-They also over support in case you run into any issues or questions.
+They also provide customized support in case you run into any issues or questions.

 This plugin offers a lot, but the thing that stands out is its backup features.
 You get automatic backups in real-time, and it’s the perfect plugin if you already need its other services.